alanbabychan/alanbabychan/readme.md

 ```
 ╔══════════════════════════════════════════════════════════════════════════════╗
 ║                                                                              ║
-║   If you've read this far —  you're either a recruiter, a developer,        ║
+║   Every great quest needs supplies.                                          ║
-║   or you have too much free time.
-All three are welcome here.               ║
+║   Mine needs coffee. ☕                                                      ║
 ║                                                                              ║
-║   If my work helped you in any way, a coffee goes a long way. ☕            ║
+║   If my code helped your quest — toss a coin to your developer.             ║
-║   If it didn't help — open an issue.
-I dare you.                            ║
+║   (Geralt reference.
+Yes, I'm that kind of nerd.)                           ║
 ║                                                                              ║
 ╚══════════════════════════════════════════════════════════════════════════════╝
 ```